A02: Tethered balloon-borne energy budget measurements in the cloudy central Arctic

 Leipzig Institute for Meteorology (LIM)

-Egerer, U., M. Gottschalk, H. Siebert, A. Ehrlich, and M. Wendisch, 2019: The new BELUGA setup for collocated turbulence and radiation measurements using a tethered balloon: First applications in the cloudy Arctic boundary layer, Atmos.
+Egerer, U., M. Gottschalk, H. Siebert, A. Ehrlich, and M. Wendisch, 2019: The new BELUGA setup for collocated turbulence and radiation measurements using a tethered balloon: First applications in the cloudy Arctic boundary layer, accepted for publication in Atmos.
 Meas.
-Tech., doi:10.5194/amt-2019-80, in discussion
+Tech., doi:10.5194/amt-2019-80